StudySmarter - The all-in-one study app.

 Successful tobacco cultivation required an enormous amount of land since the crop quickly depleted the soil of nutrients.
 Planters soon learned that a field could produce only about three good crops before it had to rest for several years to regain the appropriate amount of nutrients.
 What did this mean for Jamestown?

 Well, it began to expand rapidly.
 Eager planters started to apply for large land grants on both sides of the James River.
-Due to the sense of security from the years of peace, farmers established farms at some distance from one another along the river banks, a settlement pattern that worked well for tobacco cultivation but not for defence against attacks.
+Due to the sense of security from the years of peace, farmers established farms at some distance from one another along the river banks, a settlement pattern that worked well for tobacco cultivation but not for defense against attacks.

 Abundant land alone could not produce tobacco.
 The planting, cultivating, and harvesting of tobacco had to be done by hand and these tasks were time-consuming.